lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 ---
 layout: post
-title:  Why not just use Lean?
+title:  "\"Why not just use Lean?\""
 usemathjax: true
-tags: [AUTOMATH, LCF, HOL system, HOL Light, formalised mathematics]
+tags: [AUTOMATH, LCF, HOL system, HOL Light, Lean, formalised mathematics]
 ---
 I have been told that when proposing to formalise mathematics these days, you have to explain why you are not using Lean.
 And that reminds me why I left the dependent-typed world 40 years ago: